thewhitetulip/build-app-with-python-antitextbook/manuscript/06-file-handling.md

 Open the output file in a text editor.
 You'll notice that it wrote the numbers in a single line.
 This is where file handling differs from printing on the terminal.
 On the terminal, the print() statement adds a "\n" newline at the end by default, but when it comes to files, you have to handle the new line characters by yourself.

 Create a new file with the name "lines.txt" and write four random lines to it.
+After that, save the following code in a file in the same directory and run the file.

 ```python
 f = open("lines.txt") # mode is optional, defaults to read